survivejs/webpack-book/manuscript/output/01_targets.md

 ### Setting Up Webpack

 Webpack configuration itself can be adapted from the one you built.
 This time, however, you have to generate two files - a non-minified version and a minified one.
 This can be achieved by running webpack in so called *multi-compiler mode*.
-It means you can expose an array of configurations for webpack and it will execute each.
+It means you can expose an array of configurations for webpack and it executes each.

 **webpack.lib.js**